breebrowder/breebrowder/README.md

 # Hi there 👋
-I am a Full-Stack Software Engineer by trade, with a special kind of love for Front-End Web Development, in tandem with UI/UX design.
-I care about making technology aesthetically pleasing, simple to use, and accessible to as many groups as possible.
+I am a Full-Stack Software Engineer by trade.
+Designing and developing on the front-end, bearing human-centered design principles is how I got my start in technology.
+These things utilize my thirst for creativity and advocacy.
+Because this foundation fits the scope of many roles, it makes me pliable, endlessly seeking to please the end user!

 # 📝 Latest Blog Posts
 These are my latest blog posts hosted on <a href="https://medium.com">Medium</a>.